sisby-folk/origins-minus/README.md

 ---

+This mod is a datapack packaged into a quilt mod, but you can still download the datapack version [from the repo](https://download-directory.github.io/?url=https://github.com/sisby-folk/origins-minus/tree/main/src/main/resources) (Direct Download Link).

+This mod version includes a partial compatibility patch for origins night vision and [True Darkness](https://modrinth.com/mod/true-darkness)

+## Credits

-This mod is adapted from Origins Plus by [Dan's Other Clone](https://www.youtube.com/c/DansOtherClone/videos).
-Some of the best powers were sourced this way.
+Many origins are adapted from Origins Plus by [Dan's Other Clone](https://www.youtube.com/c/DansOtherClone/videos).
+Most of these are simply cut down from their originals - check out the originals if you're interested!

 ## Further Info